antononcube/SystemModeling/Projects/War-games-dynamics/Documents/Generalized-Lanchester-combat-models.md

 #### **4.** ***Brackney*** model (coefficients $a$ and $f$ or $b$ and $e$)

-- The casualties of one one side is proportional to the number of encounters and the other to the number of its opponent.
+- The casualties of one side is proportional to the number of encounters and the other to the number of its opponent.

 - The model was inspired of the Vietnam War and describes quite satisfactory.